FeaturesPluginsDocs & SupportCommunityPartners

 }

 So if there is no main file set for a project, the build action will be enabled, but if it is invoked, it will throw an exception!
-The simple choice would be to test if there is a main file, and if not, disable the build action - but this would be rather non-intuitive to the user who might not be able to figure out what is wrong with his or her project.
-And we would lose an opportunity to explore the Explorer and Dialogs APIs.
+The simple choice would be to test if there is a main file, and if not, disable the build action—but this would be rather non-intuitive to the user who might not be able to figure out what is wrong with the project.
+And we would miss an opportunity to explore the Explorer & Property Sheet API, together with the Dialogs APIs!

 So instead, we will post a dialog which will allow the user to choose which file should be the main file, if none is set when build is called:

-4. Right click the org.netbeans.examples.modules.povproject package and chose New > JPanel Form.
-Name it "MainFileChooser" The GUI Designer (Matisse) will open.
+1. Right-click the org.netbeans.examples.modules.povproject package and chose New > Other > Swing GUI Forms > JPanel Form.
+Click Next.
+Name The JPanel "MainFileChooser" and click Finish.
+The GUI Designer (Matisse) will open.

-9. Select the JLabel and click the [...] button for its text property in the Property Sheet.
+1. Make sure the Properties window (Ctrl-Shift-7) is open.
+Select the JLabel and and then click the […] button for its text property in the Properties window.
 A custom editor will open:

 public class MainFileChooser extends javax.swing.JPanel implements ExplorerManager.Provider {